wesleyegberto/java-new-features/java-19/README.md

     * has normal priority;
     * is not member of any thread group;
     * supports concurrent lock API;
+    * supports thread-local variables (be careful cause we will tend to use a lot of virtual threads, using too much thread-local variables could easily increase de memory footprint)
-    * supports thread-local variables and interruption;
+    * interruption and LockSupport;
     * can opt-out from having a thread locals (using Builder);
+    * doesn't supports ThreadGroup (deprecated in favor of structured concurrency);
   * scenarios where it can significantly improve throughput when:
     * number of concurrent tasks is high, and
     * work is not CPU-bound.